diogotryhard/hello-world/README.md

 # hello-world
-my first try with github
+Hi everyone, this is my first try ang I'm just messing around to see what I can do